efwhdn/efwhdn/README.md

 I'm a 17-year-old developer focused on web development, game development, and AI projects.
 I like building practical things, learning by doing, and turning ideas into working products.

-- 🌐 Web development with HTML, CSS, JavaScript
+- 🌐 Web development with HTML and CSS
 - 🧠 AI projects with Python
-- 🎮 Game development, including Roblox
+- 🎮 Game development and logic design
+- 🎨 Figma for UI/UX design
 - 🚀 Always building and improving real projects

 ---